@stylexjs/babel-plugin

 styleResolution

-styleResolution: // Default: 'application-order'
+styleResolution: // Default: 'property-specificity'

 | 'application-order'